Mid Mountains Legal Blog

 What is conduct money?

-Conduct money is paid to the person named in a subpoena to cover costs incurred by them in complying with it.
+Conduct money is paid to the person named in a subpoena to cover costs they will incur to comply with it.

 When a subpoena requires a person to attend court to give evidence, conduct money must cover their costs of travelling from their home to the court plus a reasonable allowance for accommodation and meals while they are at court.